deepinv/deepinv/docs/source/user_guide/training/datasets.rst

 Generating Datasets
 -------------------
-You can fenerate a dataset associated with a certain forward operator using :func:`deepinv.datasets.generate_dataset` using a base dataset.
+You can generate a dataset associated with a certain forward operator using :func:`deepinv.datasets.generate_dataset` using a base dataset.
 Your base dataset can be any dataset that returns ground truth, i.e. either one of our :ref:`predefined datasets <predefined-datasets>`, your own data in the format provided by one of our :ref:`base datasets <base-datasets>`,